-In either of those cases, the functional format can provide a way to demonstrate that you have the right skills, even if you lack other qualities or experience that the employer thinks he needs.
+In either of those cases, the functional format can provide a way to demonstrate that you have the right skills, even if you lack other qualities or experience that the employer is looking for.

-With the hybrid format, you can often begin with a profile or summary of your qualifications.
-This introductory section typically includes all you most relevant skills and abilities, as well as the achievements that demonstrate your ability to do the job.
+With the hybrid resume template, you should begin with a profile or summary of your qualifications.
+This introductory section typically includes all your most relevant skills and abilities, as well as the achievements that demonstrate your ability to do the job.
 This focus on skills is obviously the functional component of this format style.